lmaotrigine/heartbeat/docs/client.md

       by any endpoint.
     - `401`: Invalid or no secret key provided.
     - `400`: Invalid JSON body

+- `POST /api/devices/:id/token/generate`: (Re)generate a token for a device.
+This will *not* create a new device.

+  **Headers**

+    - `Authorization`: The configured secret key for the server.

+  **Path parameters**

+    - `id`: The snowflake identifier corresponding to the device

+  **Responses**

+    - `200`: A JSON string containing the device ID, name, and the new token.
+Any previous tokens associated with this device are invalidated.
+    - `401`: Invalid or no secret key provided.
+    - `400`: Invalid snowflake path parameter.
+    - `404`: No device exists with the provided ID.

 - `GET` `/api/stats`: Retrieves various statistics about the server.